ODDSound/MTS-ESP/README.md

 ## Max Package

-A Max Package is available which includes objects that allow Max for Live devices to support MTS-ESP as a Client.
-Source code for the objects is also included.
-Note that Max for Live registers itself as a Client only once.
-Regardless the number of MTS-ESP Max for Live devices instanced in a session, the connection count will only increase by one.
+A [Max Package](http://github.com/ODDSound/MTS-ESP-Max-Package) is available which includes objects that allow Max for Live devices to support MTS-ESP as a Client.
+Source code for the Max objects is included.

 For any queries, assistance or bug reports contact tech@oddsound.com.